coleppert/ML_Algorithm_Examples/README.md

-This repository contains a number of machine learning algorithms implemented on sample data to demonstrate knowledge.
+This repository contains basic implementations of machine learning algorithms with sample data to demonstrate knowledge.
+Some of the code has been sourced from exercises from Coursera courses on Machine Learning that have helped develop my skills
-These are just basic implementations of the algorithms with pre-cleaned data and just meant to show competecy with the algorithms themselves.